 Sue started at Ashlands in 2004 having previously worked as a doctor’s receptionist.
 Sue and her husband Barry enjoy long walks with their spaniel Ellie.
 Sue enjoys spending time in her garden growing an assortment of fruit and vegetables.
 Sue has two grown up children.

-Susan is our newest member of staff, she is working at Glusburn in the week and at Ilkley at the weekend.
+Susan works at Glusburn in the week and at Ilkley at the weekend.

 Alison joined us in June 2017, having spent the previous 14 years working as a teaching assistant in a primary school.
 She has a grown up daughter and a cat called Tigger.